franciskershaw/game-of-fives/README.md

 As a player:

 1. I want to enjoy playing the game so that I can justify procrastinating in this way.
-2. I want to be able to navigate the site intuitively to find the start button or instructions.
+2. I want the site navigation to be intuitive so that I can find the game or instructions quickly.
 3. I want instructions that explain how to play the game if I don’t know already so that I can quickly learn how to get started.
 4. I want the game to provide feedback to me during play so that I know when it’s my go, whether I’ve chosen correctly or incorrectly, and what my current score is vs the computer.
 5. I want to choose the level of difficulty to play on so I can test myself on harder difficulties.